FeatureBaseDB/tools/imagine/README.md

 Indexes are defined in a top-level array, usually written as `[[indexes]]`.

+## Redesign Notes

+This is not yet implemented, but I have to put the notes down somewhere.

+Specs are to be divided into two categories; `data` specs define the types and contents of indexes and fields (cache type or size, number of rows, number of columns).
+Then `workload` specs define operations to insert data within those fields.

+When one or more specs are parsed, they are combined to provide a single unified `data` spec (which must be consistent), and a series of `workload` specs.
+Then, `imagine` will:

+    * Verify the consistency of the specs (that all workloads specify operations which make sense on the given fields, for instance).
+    * Verify that fields or indexes exist and match the `data` spec.
+If they don't, it will either abort or create them.
+    * Execute each workload in turn, reporting performance statistics.

+Optionally, `imagine` can delete indexes or fields before creating them, or after populating them, or just delete them and stop there.

+If `imagine` can't continue (for instance, a field already exists but doesn't match the spec), it aborts.

+Workloads want some kind of nesting functionality to allow a clear distinction between parallel and successive operations.

 ## Indexes

 Each index has settings, plus field entries under the index.
 Fields are